 It’s worth mentioning that the 10 round magazine listed for $1 more than the 15 round magazine.
 The likelihood of this is that they were made from existing 15 round versions and some additional labor was involved.

 The 5 round version has only been found on 30cal.
 Special Police 81’s associated with the Connecticut State Police.
 The magazines appear to be converted from 15 rounders and barely protrude below the trigger guard.
 It is very likely these were factory shortened magazines.
 The only foreseeable advantage of this setup is quick changing of the magazine, as with the shortened length, there is no gain in cartridge capacity over a standard Model 81 magazine.
-Only three examples of this type were observed during this study, two such rifles # 155XX, and # 100XX are pictured below.
+Only four examples of this type were observed during this study, two such rifles # 155XX, and # 100XX are pictured below.
 Notice that rifle # 155XX is lacking Police Gun markings entirely which is unusual but not alarming.
 All other aspects of this rifle correspond to original Special Police rifles.

 photograph courtesy of Joe Homberger